 But, what about when you want to pitch a brand?

-Before you reach out to a brand in hopes of a partnership, make sure you do your homework.
+Before reaching out to a brand in hopes of a partnership, do your homework.

 - First, make sure you are following the brand on social (YES, marketers check!)

 - Engage with the brand by liking its photos, commenting, and sharing its content.
 This gets noticed by the brand’s Social Media Manager.

 - This goes without saying, but align yourself with brands that are within your niche.

 - Find out if the brand is launching a new product or has a specific product that aligns with your upcoming content.
 (Keep this in mind for your pitch email coming up.)